hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/advertisement/facebook/scenarios/__init__.rst

 **Important Considerations for Realistic Testing:**

 * **Mocking:** For functions that interact with external services (e.g., Facebook API calls), use `unittest.mock` or `pytest-mock` to mock the external dependencies.
 This is essential for isolating your tests and avoiding external service calls during testing.
-* **Data Generation:** Create a robust data generation strategy.
+* **Data Generation:** Create a robust data generation Startegy.
 Use `faker` or a similar library to generate realistic data for your tests, particularly for testing boundary conditions and unexpected inputs.
 * **Error Handling:** Thoroughly test error handling in all functions, including potential exceptions, invalid input, and edge cases (e.g., empty strings, null values).
 * **File Handling:** If your code interacts with files, use temporary files to avoid interfering with your real files.